bgottschall/pythonTools/README.md

 # plot.py

-Uses plotly to visualize CSV files.
+Uses plotly to visualize text files (tab, space, comma separated or any content that has a structure) or pickled pandas dataframes.
 A lot of features are supported like reading in files with different separators, selecting and sorting columns, processing of multiple files, plotting line, scatter, bar, violin, box and gantt charts and customizing the graphs to all the needs.

 This script acts as a master script generating a plotting script.
 In case this script doesn't cover something that is required for a graph, it can output the final plotting script to make manual adjustments like adding annotations.